-- Mobile Operators (MNOs): Also known as wireless service providers.
-MEC functions on the network edge, which may be located in cell phone towers and base stations.
-MNO’s offer the source for the network edge that brings services closer to the end user.
+Mobile Operators: Also known as mobile carriers like Verizon or AT&T. Edge computing functions take place on the network edge, which may be located in cell phone towers and base stations.
+These network providers offer the source for the network edge that brings services closer to the user.

-- Independent Software Vendors (ISV): These providers distribute software.
-ISVs will work closely with OTT players, mobile operators, and application developers to optimize MEC capabilities.
+Independent Software Vendors (ISV): These vendors distribute software.
+ISVs will work closely with OTT players, mobile operators, and application developers to optimize edge computing capabilities.

-- IT Platform Vendors: These vendors create the platform for apps to run on.
-For instance, Amazon Web Services, Sales Force, Azure, etc.
+IT Platform Vendors: These vendors create the platforms apps run on.
+Major players include, Amazon Web Services, Sales Force, and Microsoft Azure.

-- System Integrators: These companies ensure that all the components work together, such as hardware, software, and networking solutions.
+System Integrators: These companies ensure that all components work together, such as hardware, software, and networking solutions.

-- Technology Providers: These companies comprise a spectrum of specialized services in a number of enterprises, such as marketing, consulting, and management, to name a few.
+Technology Providers: These companies comprise a spectrum of specialized services for a number of enterprises in fields like marketing, healthcare, and finance.